Same-sex marriage in New Jersey: Public opinion

 The questions asked in each opinion poll varied.
-For example, the November 2009 Rutgers University/Eagleton Institute of Politics poll asked voters if they would accept a decision by the New Jersey Legislature to legalize same-sex marriage, while the 2006 Rasmussen Reports survey asked voters whether they personally define marriage as a union of a man and a woman or between a union of two people.
+For example, the November 2009 Rutgers University/Eagleton Institute of Politics poll asked voters if they would accept a decision by the New Jersey Legislature to legalize same-sex marriage, while the 2006 Rasmussen Reports survey asked voters whether they personally define marriage as a union of a man and a woman or a union of two people.
 A Zogby International poll conducted in April 2005 asked about same-sex couples married outside of the state: 57.5% felt the marriages should be recognized, while 37.2% thought the state should not recognize them, and 5.3% were not sure.
 A 2006 Rutgers University/Eagleton Institute of Politics survey showed that New Jersey voters supported civil unions, with 66% in favor and 29% opposed.

-A July 2011 Public Policy Polling survey found that 81% of New Jersey voters supported the legal recognition of same-sex couples, with 41% supporting same-sex marriage and 40% supporting civil unions, while only 17% opposed all legal recognition and 2% were not sure.
+A July 2011 Public Policy Polling survey found that 81% of New Jersey voters supported the legal recognition of same-sex couples, with 41% supporting same-sex marriage and 40% supporting civil unions, while 17% opposed all legal recognition and 2% were not sure.

 New Jersey trends mirrors national trends, in that women, young people, Latinos, people with a college education, and people who know gay men and lesbians are more supportive of same-sex marriage than men, the elderly, African Americans, Asian Americans, people without a college education, and those who do not know any gay men or lesbians.
 However, same-sex marriage was not seen as an "important issue" by the latter groups, and the Eagleton Institute of Politics found that they were not likely to be source of opposition to a same-sex marriage bill if it passed.
 A 2012 Quinnipiac University poll found that a majority of Democrats and Independents supported same-sex marriage, while a majority of Republicans were opposed.